 The Pinduoduo platform generates a significant amount of our revenues from online marketing services and other related services.
 The PRC Advertising Law and the Administrative Measures on Internet Advertising govern commercial advertising activities conducted within the territory of the PRC that directly or indirectly promote a product or service through text, images, audio, video, or any other form, using any website, web page, web application, or other online media.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulations in the PRC-Regulations Relating to Internet Advertising Business."
-Under the Administrative Measures on Internet Advertising Business."
 Under the Administrative Measures on Internet Advertising, our online marketing services and other related services fall within the purview of the PRC Advertising Law.